 The train stopped at a dusty little outpost and the conductor, Ermat, already drunk at 10 a.m., came by with a hammer and began smashing out an entire large windowpane.
 I stepped out onto the platform to take some pictures of the train for posterity and was immediately accosted by a soldier.
 Marina rushed over and interpreted for me.

-"He says you took a picture in a military area – you must give your film," she said.
+“He says you took a picture in a military area – you must give your film,” she said.”But all my pictures of this train trip are on this roll,” I said.
+“And I just took a shot of the train, not a military area.
+Tell him I’m keeping it.”

 “Dayveed, please give it to him – you will be in trouble!”
 Marina protested.